 In addition, much of Rachel’s work revolves around the local architecture and culture of the beach communities near her home.
 Tourist season, beach cottages and the ever changing scenery in the name of urban development are common themes.

-Rachel is also the creator and designer of The Wonderland Studio, an online shop which makes kinetic mobiles for children and adults alike.
+Born and raised in Haverhill, MA, Rachel graduated from The Rhode Island School of Design with a BFA in Illustration in 1998.
+She is also the creator and designer of The Wonderland Studio, an online shop which makes kinetic mobiles for children and adults alike.

-She maintains a studio space in Amesbury Ma,which is also a wonderful napping spot for her sidekick and best friend, Elsa the beagle.
+Rachel maintains a studio space on the Massachusetts North Shore,which is also a wonderful napping spot for her sidekick and best friend, Elsa, the beagle.
 Follow along on Instagram to see their daily adventures and most current work.